 NARF has a long history of assisting students who are prohibited from wearing eagle feathers at graduation ceremonies due to narrow graduation dress codes.
 We continue to advocate for these graduates so they can celebrate their great successes without sacrificing their tribal identity.
-Below are resources for students and advocates looking to change narrow graduation dress codes.

-Brochures for Students and Schools:
+Resources for Students and Families:

 The federal government has long considered eagle feathers religious objects.
 In 1994, the White House issued a Policy Concerning Distribution of Eagle Feathers for Native American Religious Purposes.